Connect to HDInsight (Apache Hadoop) using SSH

-To retrieve a list of the domain names of the nodes in the cluster, see the Manage HDInsight by using the Ambari REST API document.
+To retrieve a list of the node names, see the Manage HDInsight by using the Ambari REST API document.

 If the SSH account is secured using a password, enter the password when connecting.

 If the SSH account is secured using SSH keys, make sure that SSH forwarding is enabled on the client.

 Another way to directly access all nodes in the cluster is to install HDInsight into an Azure Virtual Network.
 Then, you can join your remote machine to the same virtual network and directly access all nodes in the cluster.

 For more information, see Use a virtual network with HDInsight.